 What is a cash reserve?

 A cash reserve is an emergency fund for your business.
-You use a cash reserve to meet unplanned, short-term financial needs.
-Instead of incurring debt from a credit card or loan, you can pay unanticipated costs with money from your cash reserve.
-Usually, you save money for your cash reserve in a business bank account.
+You can use a reserve to meet unplanned, short-term financial needs.
+Instead of incurring debt from a credit card or loan, you can pay for unexpected costs with money from your cash reserve.
+Usually, you save money for your reserve in a business bank account.

 How much goes in a cash reserve?